Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 After they’ve agreed to a time, send them a calendar invite with a message briefing them on what will occur in the meeting or on the call, and consider including any materials you'd like them to review beforehand if they have time.
 You could also upgrade the CTA by including a way for them to auto-schedule time with you for a short call via Calendly.

 Now it’s time to ask this lead some questions to assess their level of fit with your product or service.
 Typically, sellers use a lead qualification framework, like BANT, where they ask questions to uncover details about a lead’s budget, authority, needs, and expected timeline.
 The lead’s answers are then weighed against those of typical customers.
-If they match, the lead is converted to an SQL, and they enter into a sales pipeline for further nurturing.
+If they match, the lead is converted to an SQL, and they enter a sales pipeline for further nurturing.

-One of the best ways to build an effective lead generation funnel is to use quality software.
+One of the best ways to build an effective lead generation funnel is to use quality funnel software.
 The top lead generation funnel tools are all-in-one marketing platforms that help you build landing and thank-you pages, web forms, email drip campaigns, and other key components of a successful lead generation funnel.
 Some funnel software offer features specific to niche industries, such as abandoned cart management for ecommerce companies.